michelfernandez/cove/site/content/english/_index.md

 {{< content top=24 text=center width=narrow >}}
 {{% markdown %}}
-# Use Skribble to maximise the legal weight of your signature
+# Always sign with the optimal standard
-The law distinguishes between qualified e-signatures (QES), advanced e-signatures (AES) and simple electronic signature (SES).
+The law distinguishes between three signature standards.
-The three standards vary in terms of area of application and legal weight.
+They vary in terms of area of application and legal weight.
+Skribble is your one-stop-shop for all standards.

 {{% /markdown %}}
 {{< /content >}}